 For midwife business owners, a business plan can aid in defining and focusing on the business concepts and strategies.
-It is not just about the financial aspects as well as management including human resource planning, technology, and generating value for your clients.
+It is not just about the financial aspects but also about management, including human resource planning, technology, and generating value for your clients.

 - To help you identify any potential risks

-A business plan can help you to identify the potential risks in your business.
-You may also be able to share your plan with people who are able to offer their thoughts and suggestions.
-Choose experts and experts who are able to offer you valuable advice and then share your plan with them.
+A business plan can help you identify the potential risks in your business.
+You may also be able to share your plan with people who can offer their thoughts and suggestions.
+Choose experts who can offer you valuable advice and then share your plan with them.

 - Your ideas should be communicated to your investors

-Benjain Franklin once stated that “If you fail to plan, then you plan to fail.”
-What is meant by that was that success isn’t a result of chance.
-It’s about planning, knowing the direction you’re headed and the best way to arrive there.
+Benjamin Franklin once stated, “If you fail to plan, then you plan to fail.”
+What is meant by that is that success isn’t a result of chance.
+It’s about planning, knowing the direction you’re headed, and the best way to get there.